How to Get Your First 10 Customers (Lessons from 50 Founders)

 This doesn't work for everyone.
 It requires consistent posting and genuine openness.
 But when it works, you build an audience before you have customers.

-Partner with someone who already has customers
+Partner with someone who has customers already

 The fastest way to get customers is to borrow someone else's.